CBSE Class 10 Social Science Syllabus 2024-25

 • Differentiates between the conventional and nonconventional sources of energy.

-• Examines the impact of manufacturing industries on the environment, and develop strategies for sustainable development of the manufacturing sector.
+• Enumerates the impact of manufacturing industries on the environment and develop strategies for sustainable development of the manufacturing sector.

 • Differentiates between various types of manufacturing industries based on their input materials, processes, and end products, and analyse their significance in the Indian economy.

-• Enumerates the impact of manufacturing industries on the environment, and develop strategies for sustainable development of the manufacturing sector.
+• Utilizes the textual information (data given through various maps/ graphs) to enumerate the impact of manufacturing industries on the environment and develop strategies for sustainable development of the manufacturing sector.

-• Infers the relation between availability of raw material and location of the Industry
+• Uses case studies to Infer the relation between availability of raw material and location of the industry.

 Economics: Understanding Economic Development

-• Examine the importance of per capita income and compare the per capita income of various countries to infer about reasons for the variance
+• Compare and contrast the per capita income of some countries and infer reasons for the variance.

 • Case study to analyse and infer how the per capita income depicts the economic condition of the nation.

-• Graphic organizer to compare and contrast the t relation between HDI and PCI
+• Graphic organizer to compare the t relation between HDI (Human Development Index) and PCI (Per Capita National Income)

-• Declamation to Analyses the multiple perspectives on the need development
+• Declamation to Analyse the multiple perspectives on the need of development.

-• Identify problems in different sectors and propose solutions based on their understanding of the sectors.
+• Propose solutions to identified problems in different sectors based on their understanding.

-• Examines the role of Unorganised sector in impacting PCI currently and proposes suggestive steps to reduce the unorganised sector for more productive contributions to GDP
+• Enumerates the role of unorganised sector in impacting PCI (Per Capita Income) currently and proposes suggestive steps to reduce the unorganised sector for more productive contributions to GDP.

-• Examine and infer the essential role of the Public and Private sectors the present trends of PPP and efficacy of the initiative
+• Enumerates and infer the essential role of the Public and Private sectors the present trends of PPP and efficacy of the initiative.

-• Data analyse various sectors and their contribution in GDP and NDP.
+• Data analysis of various sectors and their contribution in GDP (Gross domestic Product) and NDP (Net Domestic Product).

 • Research based strategy to propose solutions to identified problems in different sectors based on their understanding.

-• Examine money as a medium of exchange in all transactions of goods and services since ancient times to the present times.
+• Enumerate how money plays as a medium exchange in all transactions of goods and services since ancient times to the present times.

-• Identify the significance and role of self-help groups in the betterment of the economic condition of rural people/women.
+• Summarizes the significance and role of self-help groups in the betterment of the economic condition of rural people/ women.

-• Guest Speaker Programme (bank manager/ a self-help group member) to Summarizes the significance and role of self-help groups in the betterment of the economic condition of rural people/ women.
+• Guest Speaker Programme (bank manager/ a self-help group member) who will summarize the significance and role of self-help groups in the betterment of the economic condition of rural people/ women.

 What is Globalization?